Meet The Team

 Christopher D. Shea Assistant Director of Communications

-Before joining Columbia World Projects in 2018, Christopher was a fellow with the Robert Bosch Foundation in Berlin.
-Prior to that, he worked in the London newsroom of The New York Times and reported on global arts and culture for the paper.
-He has a master's degree from Humboldt University of Berlin and a bachelor’s degree from the University of Chicago.
+Before joining Columbia World Projects in 2018, Christopher was a Bosch Foundation fellow based in Berlin.
+He researched media startups in Europe and North Africa for the foundation while working for two German newscasters.
+Prior to that, he worked for the New York Times in London and reported for the paper on academic findings (and disputes), London nightlife, Berlin's theater leadership and a range of other topics.
+He has a master's degree from Humboldt University of Berlin and a bachelor's degree from the University of Chicago.